focusreactive/cms-kit-sanity/README.md

 `git clone` your repo

-`npm i --legacy-peer-deps` to install dependencies
+use `pnpm i` or `npm i --legacy-peer-deps` to install dependencies

-`npm run dev` to run local dev server
+`pnpm run dev` to run local dev server

 open http://localhost:3000/ to preview pages